GlobeletJS/GlobeletJS/README.md

 - `wasTapped()`: Returns the value of the wasTapped flag in [spinning-ball][]
 - `addMarker(options)`: Adds a marker to the globe.
 See markers section below
 - `removeMarker(marker)`: Removes a given marker from memory and from the DOM
+- `showInfo(coords)`: Reveals a side pane (or bottom pane on mobile) wrapping the `infobox` DIV supplied on initialization, and prints the supplied coordinates (presumably [lon, lat]) in the top bar.
+Note: if no `infobox` was supplied on init, this method will do nothing
+- `hideInfo()`: Hides the infobox pane.
+This method will automatically be called if a user presses the close button on the pane
+- `infoCloseButton`: A link to the close button on the info pane.
+Can be used to execute custom scripts when the info pane is closed (e.g., to remove markers)
 - `destroy()`: Clears memory / removes elements from document

 [requestAnimationFrame]: https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame